egrieco/statical/README.md

   - [ ] add JS to toggle display of events by calendar
   - [ ] add JS to toggle display of events by category
 - [ ] add an option to generate example templates or provide them in the docs/repo

+## Related Projects

+- [zerocal](https://endler.dev/2022/zerocal/): A Serverless Calendar App in Rust Running on shuttle.rs by Matthias Endler